COVID-19 pandemic in mainland China: Protests and end of zero-COVID measures

 In Guangzhou, a surge in cases has spurred blanket lockdowns in the city.
 On 5 November, Haizhu District was locked down and transport systems were suspended.
 On 9 November, the city reported more than 3,000 cases and locked down its central district of Liwan.
 On 14 November, it has been reported that residents in several districts have taken to the streets to protest against restriction policies.
 Videos posted online showed crowds crashing through lockdown barriers and marching down streets.

 On 21 November, Beijing authorities shut most non-essential business and issued stay home order in the city's largest district of Chaoyang.
-The city reported three Covid-related deaths on the weekends before, the first deaths in mainland China since the Shanghai outbreak in May.
+The city reported three COVID-related deaths on the weekends before, the first deaths in mainland China since the Shanghai outbreak in May.

 On 23 November, China reported 31,444 new locally transmitted COVID-19 cases, the highest daily figure since the virus was first detected in 2019 and surpassing figures during the Shanghai outbreak between March and May.
 The government responded by tightening restrictions in cities including Beijing, Shanghai and Guangzhou.
-Government of Changchun urged the public to halt non-essential movement and avoid going outside.
+The government of Changchun urged the public to halt non-essential movement and avoid going outside.
 In Zhengzhou, protests erupted at the Foxconn iPhone manufacturing factory campus over poor pay and restriction conditions, after authorities attempted to lock down the facility following an outbreak.

-On 24 November, a building fire in under-lockdown Ürümqi killed 10 people and wounded 9.
+On 24 November, a building fire in under-lockdown Ürümqi killed ten people and wounded nine.
 This sparked widespread protests against lockdowns and COVID-19 policies across major Chinese cities, prompting the Chinese government to signal plans to ease restrictions.
 On 30 November, vice premier Sun Chunlan announced that pandemic controls are entering a "new stage and mission", adding that the Omicron variant is less virulent and that rectification of control methods are underway.
 Sun said local governments should "respond to and resolve the reasonable demands of the masses".

 On 7 December, the National Health Commission announced a nationwide loosening of COVID-19 restrictions, in which PCR testing would be reduced and lockdowns would also be limited.
 Among the changes, the health pass application will no longer be required for entry to most public spaces and patients with mild symptoms may quarantine at home rather than in the facilities.

 On 8 January 2023, the Chinese government removed some immigration restrictions and started issuing more passports to Chinese citizens and more visas to foreign nationals after almost three years of significant restrictions due to anti-pandemic control measures.
 The Hong Kong government also announced it would start to reopen its border with mainland China, allowing people to travel without quarantine.

 On 15 March 2023, China opens its borders to foreign tourists after more than three years of restrictions by allowing all categories of visas to be issued.